robotseu/robotseu.github.io/index.md

 + SLAM and applications

-  Recent progress: We aim the provide visual/lidar SLAM methods for reconstructing 3D maps for BIM, GIM and other applications.
+  Recent progress: We aim the provide visual/lidar SLAM methods for mobile robots, UAVs and other 3D reconstruction applications.